-Up to 937,500 of the founder shares will be forfeited by our sponsor depending on the extent to which the underwriters' over-allotment is exercised.
+Up to 1,040,556 of the founder shares will be forfeited by our sponsor depending on the extent to which the underwriters' over-allotment is exercised.
 No founder shares acquired by Pala or Roth will be subject to any such forfeiture.
 The founder shares will be worthless if we do not complete an initial business combination.
-Our sponsor, Pala, Cantor and Roth have committed to fund \$12,500,000 in the aggregate (or \$14,000,000 if the underwriters' overallotment option is exercised in full) and purchase an aggregate of 12,500,000 private placement warrants (or 14,000,000 warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, in a private placement that will close simultaneously with the closing of this offering.
-Of this amount, our Sponsor will purchase an aggregate of 6,500,000 private placement warrants (or 7,700,000 warrants if the underwriters' over-allotment option is exercised in full), Pala will purchase an aggregate of 3,000,000 private placement warrants, Cantor will purchase an aggregate of 2,000,000 private placement warrants (or 2,300,000 warrants if the underwriters' over-allotment option is exercised in full) and Roth will purchase an aggregate of 1,000,000 private placement warrants.
+Our sponsor, Pala, Cantor and Roth have committed to fund \$14,500,000 in the aggregate (or \$16,300,000 if the underwriters' over-allotment option is exercised in full) and purchase an aggregate of 14,500,000 private placement warrants (or 16,300,000 warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, in a private placement that will close simultaneously with the closing of this offering.
+Of this amount, our Sponsor will purchase an aggregate of 8,100,000 private placement warrants (or 9,445,000 warrants if the underwriters' over-allotment option is exercised in full), Pala will purchase an aggregate of 3,000,000 private placement warrants (or 3,095,000 warrants if the underwriters' over-allotment option is exercised in full), Cantor will purchase an aggregate of 2,400,000 private placement warrants (or 2,760,000 warrants if the underwriters' over-allotment option is exercised in full) and Roth will purchase an aggregate of 1,000,000 private placement warrants.
 Moreover, our sponsor has committed to loan us an aggregate of up to \$1,500,000 for working capital purposes, at our request.
 Such working capital loans will be convertible into private placement warrants, each exercisable to purchase one Class A ordinary share at \$11.50 per share, at a price of \$1.00 per warrant, or up to \$1,500,000 in the aggregate.
 The personal and financial interests of our executive officers and directors may influence their motivation in identifying and selecting a target business combination, completing an initial business combination and influencing the operation of the business following the initial business combination.
 This risk may become more acute as the date that is 18 months following the closing of this offering (or up to 24 months from the closing of this offering if we extend the period of time to consummate a business combination, as described in more detail in this prospectus) nears, which is the deadline for our completion of an initial business combination.